etan18/Obsidian-Notes/Machine Learning/Deep Learning & Neural Networks/large language models.md

 - **Few-shot prompting**: provide examples of the task at hand.
 - **Template-based prompting**: format input to the model as if it were generic webtext data.
 - **Chain-of-thought prompting**: include an example of whatever question/task you want the llm to answer/do, along with the logical steps taken to arrive at the end result.

+>[!
+Reasoning Models]
+>Reasoning models are explicitly fine-tuned to generate long chains-of-thought.
+Critically, we want to use explicit reasoning to enable:
+>1.
+Self-verification: ensure truthfulness and validity at every step
+>2.
+Backtracking: self-detect when the wrong reasoning path is taken
+>3.
+Subgoal-setting: decompose large tasks into smaller ones
+>4.
+Backward chaining: work backwards from the target goal
+>
+>These behaviors aim to improve the [[interpretability]] of the model.
+However, reasoning traces may not always be faithful to the underlying process or answer.
 #### prompt-tuning
 Models are extremely sensitive to the input prompt, meaning semantically equivalent prompts can observe vastly different outputs depending on the wording. **Prompt-tuning** is an **inference-time adaptation** that avoids fine-tuning by learning prompt templates to maximize performance.